abelmarnk/First-Audit/README.md

 This is less of a vulnerability and may be an intended mechanic, but there is a problem with users who have a large allocation of funds in a pay-to-spawn style game.
 A player with large amount of funds can simply pay their large allocation repeatedly, effectively putting themselves in a position to win by holding the majority share.
-It would be more reasonable to set a limit on how many times a user can spawn.
+It would be more reasonable to set a limit on how many times a user can spawn, either by the creator of the game session or hard coded rules.
 Once their allotted spawns are exhausted, they should no longer be able to spawn again.
 This would be a more balanced gameplay compared to allowing unlimited spawning.

 #### Other Vulnerabilities
 There are other potential vulnerabilites found in the program, such as overflow/underflow they are listed as improvements in phase 2